linjing-lab/optimtool/examples/method-by-jax.md

 ## more methods

-use downloaded `jax` and `jaxlib` compatible with local backends, mostly adopt `jax.numpy` to design methods according to [linjing-lab/optimtool/releases](https://github.com/linjing-lab/optimtool/releases).
+use downloaded `jax` and `jaxlib` compatible with local backends (@jax.jit to GPU/TPU), mostly adopt `jax.numpy` to design methods according to [linjing-lab/optimtool/releases](https://github.com/linjing-lab/optimtool/releases).